cybroslabs/ouro-api-shared/gen/markdown/service-system-apiservice.md

 ## SetLicense

-The method stored a new license key.
-Used only and only for air-gapped installations.
+Installs a new license key.
+This method is intended for air-gapped installations where the license cannot be activated through online channels.
+The license key must be obtained from Cybroslabs using the license request code.

 ```proto
 SetLicense(google.protobuf.StringValue)